RituPande/ritupande.github.io/_posts/2021-05-29-Convex-Programming.md

 Hence, this property ensures that the most popular first-order optimization technique - *Gradient Descent* and its variants  when  applied to functions that are not convex in the entirety of their domain,  finds a local optima.
 For convex functions, the algorithm is guaranteed to find the global optima.

+**Properties of differential convex functions:**
+-	If $$ f: C \rightarrow R $$ is a twice differentiable function on a convex set $$ C \subseteq R^n $$.
+Then f is convex iff its Hessian is positive semi-definite.
+-	First order condition $$ \nabla f (x)= 0 $$ is a sufficient condition for finding the minimum of the function and second order information is not required.
+This is because the hessian of a convex function is always positive semi-definite.

 ### 2.3 Operations that Preserve Convexity
 -	If $$ f_1,f_2,…,f_k : R^n \rightarrow R $$ are convex functions, then $$ f(x) = \sum_{i=1}^k \alpha_i f_i(x)  $$ is also a convex function.
 -	If $$ h:R \rightarrow R $$ and $$ f:R \rightarrow R $$   then $$ \psi(x)= h(f(x)) $$ is also convex if :